website watertownhistory.org

 WATERTOWN PARTICIPATION IN NATIONAL AIRMAIL WEEK

-of the advent of airmail, Franklin D. Roosevelt's Postmaster General James
+anniversary of the advent of airmail, Franklin D. Roosevelt's Postmaster

-Farley established National Airmail Week for May 15-21, 1938 to celebrate and
+General James Farley established National Airmail Week for May 15-21, 1938 to

-promote the fact the U.S. Postal Service moved mail reliably and with speed.
+celebrate and promote the fact the U.S. Postal Service moved mail reliably and

 Every citizen was encouraged to